TheSuper-Media3004/task_acm/README.md

 Note: This task is designed to run in a local notebook environment.
 No setup instructions are provided as this is a club-level educational task.

-## Purpose

-This task is not meant for deployment or production use.
-It serves purely as a learning exercise for those new to machine learning.